South Africa: Air Peace to evacuate 360 more Nigerians Tuesday – The Sun Nigeria

 Chinelo Obogo

-The management of Air Peace has said that it would evacuate the second batch of Nigerians from South Africa Tuesday, September 17, confirming Daily Sun‘s earlier report.
+The management of Air Peace has said that it would evacuate the second batch of Nigerians from South Africa today, September 17, confirming The Sun’s earlier report.

-The chairman of Air Peace, Allen Onyema, said that the flight would leave Nigeria after midnight on Tuesday and arrive OR Tambo International Airport in the morning, departing South Africa midday, with the estimated time of arrival in Lagos 7:00 pm on the same day.
+The chairman of Air Peace, Allen Onyema, who said that the flight would leave Nigeria after mid night on Tuesday and arrive OR Tambo International Airport, Johannesburg, in the morning but would depart South Africa mid day and is expected to arrive Lagos by 7:00 pm Tuesday.

-Onyema also disclosed that of over 600 Nigerians that are willing to return, 360 of them have been cleared for the evacuation, saying that the airline would airlift 320 in the second batch, which is the capacity of the Boeing 777 aircraft that would be deployed for the flight.
+Onyema also disclosed that out of over 600 Nigerians that are willing to return, 360 of them have been cleared for the evacuation but the airline would airlift 320 in the second batch, which is the capacity of the aircraft, Boeing 777, that would be deployed for the flight.

-Daily Sun had earlier reported that the second batch of evacuation of Nigerians will ‘very likely’ take place on Tuesday, September 17.
+The Sun had earlier reported that the second batch of evacuation of Nigerians would ‘very likely’ take place on Tuesday, September 17, 2019.

-The Consul General of the Nigerian Consulate in Johannesburg, Godwin Adama, told Daily Sun last Sunday that they are still contacting Nigerians who are willing to return one after the other and processing all the required documents to prevent a repeat of the delay during the first evacuation.
+The Consul General of the Nigerian Consulate in Johannesburg, Godwin Adama, told The Sun last Sunday that they were still contacting Nigerians who are willing to return one after the other and processing all the required documents to prevent a repeat of the delay during the first batch.

 Leave a Reply